 Influenza is a highly contagious respiratory infection.
-It is responsible for over 12,000 hospitalization and almost 4,000 deaths each year in Canada.
+It is responsible for several thousand hospitalizations and hundreds of deaths each year in Canada.
 Unfortunately, young children under 5 years old, especially if they are less than 2 years old, are among the group of people who are at higher risk for serious complications and severe infection.
 Children with chronic medical conditions (e.g., diabetes, cystic fibrosis, asthma) or weakened immune systems, and children on long-term acetylsalicylic acid (ASA) treatment (e.g., children with Kawasaki disease) are also at risk for flu complications.

 Children with the seasonal flu can have symptoms such as fever, cough, sore throat, runny nose, headache, decreased appetite, muscle ache, and tiredness.
 Sometimes they may experience nausea, vomiting, or diarrhea.
 These symptoms are often confused with cold symptoms.
 Learn more about the difference between a cold and the flu here.